Serknzturk/react-todo-app-with-redux-toolkit-v2/README.md

-# React To Do App with Redux Toolkit
+# React To Do App with Redux Toolkit V2

-A simple react application for storing tasks.
+A react application with a smooth GUI for storing tasks.

 ![React To Do App Screenshot](http://github.com/Serknzturk/react-todo-app-with-redux-toolkit-v2/blob/main/public/screenshot.jpg?raw=true)